8uddishh/AngularHeroDb/README.md

 ### npm scripts

+The npm installations from the original angular quickstart is available below.

-We've captured many of the most useful commands in npm scripts defined in the `package.json`:
+"We've captured many of the most useful commands in npm scripts defined in the `package.json`:

 * `npm start` - runs the compiler and a server at the same time, both in "watch mode".
 * `npm run build` - runs the TypeScript compiler once.